tc39/proposal-iterator.range/compare.md

 > Work in progress

-Based on the document and REPL of other languages, might have error in it.
+Based on the documentation and REPL of other languages, might have error in it.

 ## Semantics